-Study Abroad Advisor Office of International Education Indiana University – Purdue University Fort Wayne Walb 145 2101 E. Coliseum Blvd.
-Fort Wayne, IN 46805
+Study Abroad Advisor Indiana University – Purdue University Fort Wayne Office of International Education, Walb 145 2101 E. Coliseum Blvd.
+Fort Wayne, IN 46805-1499 U.S.A.

 18. Notify the Study Abroad Advisor upon your return from your program to conduct the re-entry session, finalize credit transfers, and fill out the program evaluation.
 In addition, integrate your experience into the campus community by serving as a peer advisor, assisting with study abroad pre-departure orientations and study abroad fair, and/or contributing articles to the study abroad newsletter, Mastodon Travels.